-Text of the Article Guidelines 7.1.
-Unless otherwise stipulated in the Special Conditions, ownership of, and title and intellectual and industrial property rights to, the Action's results, reports and other documents The Beneficiary(ies) is the owner of any intellectual or industrial right developed in the Action such as brevets and patents, and royalties etc. However, the Contracting Authority and the relating to it will be vested in the Beneficiary(ies).
-Commission can use, free of charge, all of the documents produced in the Action.
+Guidelines The Beneficiary(ies) is the owner of any intellectual or industrial right developed in the Action such as brevets and patents, and royalties etc. However, the Contracting Authority and the Commission can use, free of charge, all of the documents produced in the Action.